Book of Mormon Changes Documented:

-Perhaps David Whitmer unconsciously added his own ideas as he spoke on the translation method.
+“Perhaps David Whitmer unconsciously added his own ideas as he spoke on the translation method.
 He could legitimately speak on the physical appearance of translation but had no personal knowledge of the translation itself.”
 (By the Gift and Power of God Richard Lloyd Anderson, Ensign, Sept, 1977)

-    In Smith’s day Mormon leaders knew exactly how the translation took place!
+In Smith’s day LDS Church leaders knew exactly how the translation took place!
 Joseph Smith used a stone in a hat.
 Yet, until recently, a stone in hat was not how the translation process was depicted in Church media.
 Smith was often shown sitting at a table looking directly at the golden plates:

 The Record Gets Worse: